 Licensed child care centers and school-age, before-, and after-school programs must require at least one clock hour of annual training on prevention, recognition, and reporting of child maltreatment.

-Listed family home standards are being adopted in FY'21.
-The standards will establish basic health and safety guidelines for these providers.
+Listed family home standards were adopted in March 2021.
+The standards establish basic health and safety guidelines for these providers.
 Listed family homes are exempt from receiving CCDF, with the exception of relative-only providers.
-Relative-only listed family homes will be exempt from the new standards.
+Relative-only listed family homes are exempt from the new standards.